All Episodes

 Yeah, why is this all happening at the same time?

-Um the Israelis want to shut down some French consulates, but one of the complaints that they had was firstly the foreign secretary saying that the Israelis must not retaliate.
+So the Israelis want to shut down some French consulates, but one of the complaints that they had was, firstly, the foreign secretary is saying that the Israelis must not retaliate.

-What the Israelis are saying, and you can find it somewhere in this link, is that British Jews will never forget forgive Labour for recognizing Palestine.
+What the Israelis are saying, and you can find it somewhere in this link, is that British Jews will never forgive Labour for recognising Palestine.

 Yeah.